-Below are the top 8 difference between Mortgagee and Mortgagor
+Below are the top 8 differences between Mortgagee and Mortgagor

-Both Mortgagee vs Mortgagor are popular choices in the market; let us discuss some of the major difference between Mortgagee and Mortgagor:
+Both Mortgagee vs Mortgagor are popular choices in the market; let us discuss some of the major differences:

-- The receiver in transactions is termed as Mortgagor whereas Mortgagee in a loan-deal refers to the ‘giver’ or ‘lender’.
+- The transaction receiver is a Mortgagor, whereas Mortgagee in a loan deal refers to the ‘giver’ or ‘lender’.

-- As agreed by the Mortgagee and Mortgagor the principal amount is divided into fixed equal installments along with an interest.
-Mortgagor becomes the receiver, and Mortgagee generally repays the loan amount in an equal number of installments.
+- As the Mortgagee and Mortgagor agreed, the principal amount is divided into fixed equal installments along with interest.
+Mortgagor becomes the receiver, and Mortgagee generally repays the loan amount in equal installments.

-- The Mortgagor has the right to know about the interest costs, tenure, and settlement charges etc. before the agreement, while the Mortgagee is answerable to all the queries and has to disclose all the facts to the Mortgagor.
+- The Mortgagor has the right to know the interest costs, tenure, settlement charges, etc., before the agreement.
+At the same time, the Mortgagee is answerable to all the queries and has to disclose all the facts to the Mortgagor.

-- Before the ‘agreement’ proper documentation, is required to be presented by the Mortgagor, of ownership of the assets.
-Till the Loan amount along with the interest is fully paid the owner of the collateral changes from Mortgager to Mortgagee.
+- Before the ‘agreement’, proper documentation must be presented by the Mortgagor of ownership of the assets.
+Till the Loan amount, along with interest, is fully paid, the owner of the collateral changes from Mortgager to Mortgagee.

-- In case the Mortgagor fails to repay the installments, the Mortgagee has the right to sell the collateral.
+- If the Mortgagor fails to repay the installments, the Mortgagee has the right to sell the collateral.
 Whereas the Mortgagor has to abide by the guidelines framed by the Mortgagee.

-Below is the topmost comparisons between Mortgagee vs Mortgagor
+Below are the topmost comparisons between Mortgagee vs Mortgagor

 |Related to||The lender of the money||The borrower of the money|